 All groups of 16 or more people must make a reservation via the form at the bottom of our Group Visits page.
 There you will also find our general inclement weather, cancellation, rescheduling policies, and more.

-Groups are scheduled at one of three time slots (10:30 a.m. – 12:30 p.m.; 12:30 – 2:30 p.m.; 2:30 – 4:30 p.m.).
+Groups are scheduled at one of three time slots (10:00 a.m. – 11:30 a.m. and 12:00 – 1:30 p.m.).
 Please arrive at the time of your reserved group visit.
 Groups that arrive more than an hour after their scheduled arrival time may be denied entry.
 All groups must leave at the conclusion of your time slot unless prior arrangements have been made.
 We do not allow re-entry for large groups once they depart the building.

 We’re committed to the health and safety of our visitors and our staff.
-Please review the most up-to-date COVID-19 safety guidelines on our Plan Your Visit page.
+Please review our current Health and Safety guidelines.

 For up-to-date driving, metro, or city bus directions, visit the Plan Your Visit page.
 Groups arriving by school or charter bus can unload on 13th St and walk to the entrance on K St. There is no on-site parking for private cars or buses.

-When you arrive, please send an adult leader to the visitor desk to alert staff to your arrival.
-A staff member will guide your group to an available space within the museum, hand out admission stickers, and provide a brief welcome and orientation to Planet Word.
+When you arrive, please send the leader to the welcome desk to alert staff to your arrival.
+A staff member will greet your group on the bus or guide your group to an available space within the museum and provide a brief welcome and orientation to Planet Word.

 Large bags, backpacks, or lunches will be stored in a rolling bin in a secure location for the duration of your visit.

 Many of the museum’s galleries are small.
-Large groups will be divided into groups of no more than ten students and one adult to move through the galleries.
+Large groups should plan to divide into groups of no more than ten to move through the galleries.
 When you arrive, museum staff will advise you on rotations through the galleries.

 The museum features galleries on three floors.
 If you’d like to plan rotations in advance, please review this Museum Map.